maldoinc/wireup/docs/pages/getting_started.md

     Sections below show how to achieve the same result using each method.
 [Learn more](configuration.md).

-The first step is to set up the container by exposing configuration on startup.
+The first step is to initialize the container on application startup.
-In this example, we will store the Redis URL and an API key for the weather service.

 === "@ Annotations"

-    ```python title="main.py" hl_lines="9-18"
+    ```python title="main.py""
     import os
     from wireup import container, initialize_container
     from myapp import services